 Herbs and spices not only enhance the taste of food, they are good for you as well.
 Use fresh herbs in cooking, spike your stir fry with fresh ginger and garlic or sprinkle a little cinnamon or ginger on top of your latte.
 This can help you cut back on sugar, sweeteners and salt as well.

 A few small changes really can make a big difference.
-In five months I’ve dropped a dress size, lost a good few inches and am fitter, stronger and more flexible than I have ever been.
+By June 2017, I had lost over 30 pounds (2+ stone) and gone down 5 dress sizes.
+At time of updating this post, February 2018, I’ve kept the weight off and am now fitter, stronger and more flexible than I have ever been.
 I’ve also got tons more energy.
 You can do it too!

 Disclosure: I have received samples of Indigo Herbs products.
 Full Disclosure Policy.

 Disclaimer: This post should not be taken as medical advice.
 Always consult your doctor before beginning any diet or exercise programme.